tjohann/time_triggert_env/README.md

 The basic idea is to split the task into different functions:

-	int build_sched_table(fiber_element_t fiber_array[], int count);
+	/* build table of functions for a fiber */ int build_sched_table(fiber_element_t fiber_array[], int count);
-	int set_sched_props(fiber_element_t fiber_array[], int count);
+	/* set scheduling properties of a fiber */ int set_sched_props(fiber_element_t fiber_array[], int count);
+	/* start a fiber -> wait for pthread_exit */
 	int start_sched_table(fiber_element_t fiber_array[], int count);

-The scheduling entity is a fiber (cooperative thread -> SCHED_FIFO)
+The scheduling entity is a fiber (cooperative thread or preemptive thread)

 	void *fiber(void *arg);